POLICY AND PROCEDURES

 A team that joins additional leagues will be responsible for all financial considerations of that league including team registration, referee fees, etc.

-Each year the league seeds the registered teams into divisions based on prior year records, tournament records, etc. The Vice President of Travel is the contact for all communication regarding seeding with the leagues.
+Each year the league seeds the registered teams into divisions based on prior year records, tournament records, etc. The Director of Travel is the contact for all communication regarding seeding with the leagues.